-15 16 Hydropeaking is the mode of hydroelectric generation that most alters the quantity and 17 quality of habitats available to aquatic organisms.
-Effects can be direct (e.g., stranding, mortality, 18 and habitat loss) or indirect (e.g., downstream displacement, depleted food production, increased 19 stress) (Clarke et al. 2008).
-Impacts of flow fluctuations are typically greatest within the 20 tailwaters of a dam and decline with distance downstream due to flow attenuation and the 21 increasing influence of tributaries (Clarke et al. 2008; Patterson and Smokorowski 2011).
-Flow 22 attenuation occurs downstream of Glen Canyon Dam, however, because of the constrained 23 nature of the channel through most of Marble Canyon and the Grand Canyon, flow 24 fluctuations from dam releases are still apparent in the lower Grand Canyon near Lake Mead 25 (see Section 3.2.1.2 of the DEIS).
-The following provides discussion of flow effects on the aquatic food base with respect to the elements of base operations, adjustments of base operations, 26 27 and trout management actions for the LTEMP alternatives.
+Hydropeaking is the mode of hydroelectric generation that most alters the quantity and quality of habitats available to aquatic organisms.
+Effects can be direct (e.g., stranding, mortality, and habitat loss) or indirect (e.g., downstream displacement, depleted food production, increased stress) (Clarke et al. 2008).
+Impacts of flow fluctuations are typically greatest within the tailwaters of a dam and decline with distance downstream due to flow attenuation and the increasing influence of tributaries (Clarke et al. 2008; Patterson and Smokorowski 2011).
+Flow attenuation occurs downstream of Glen Canyon Dam; however, because of the constrained nature of the channel through most of Marble Canyon and the Grand Canyon near Lake Mead (see Section 3.2.1.2 of the EIS).
+The following sections discuss flow effects on the aquatic food base with respect to the elements of base operations, adjustments of base operations, and trout management actions for the LTEMP alternatives.